 Cherilyn G. Murer

-Alyssa and Brian Quinlan
+Alyssa D. and Brian Quinlan

-William and Sandy Richards
+Bill and Sandy Richards

 Roz Skozen and Bo Wheeler